aeecleclair/Hyperion/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] 🔧 Infra CI/CD (changes to configs of workflows)
 - [ ] 💥 BREAKING CHANGE (fix or feature that require a new minimal version of the front-end)

+- [ ] 😶‍🌫️ No impact for the end-users

 ### Impact & Scope

 - [ ] Core functionality changes
 - [ ] Single module changes
 - [ ] Multiple modules changes
 - [ ] Database migrations required

 - [ ] Other: <!--not module-oriented-->

 ### Testing